Setting up Support Material in FDM Slicers

 – The letter Y can be printed easy, as the model itself is self supporting, extending at 45 degrees from the horizontal at least.

 – The centre of the H could have supports but they aren’t necessary.
 There will be options to assist within the slicer, however this would need optimising to obtain good results (get to know your printer)

 – The arms on the letter T need supports as the geometry is not supported therefore it will fall down.

 One useful tip is that 45 degrees is the perfect max overhang angle for setting up the support material.
 This is because as each layer is fused to the last, there will be a small offset that allows for curvature and geometry changes.
 This allows for layers to expand beyond its previous layer’s width; however, this will only go so far.
 When a feature is printed with an overhang that is less than 45 degrees from the horizontal it can sag, therefore needing support to hold it up.

 3DWOX Desktop – Sindoh3D Printers

 3DWOX desktop is the proprietary slicing software for Sindoh 3D printers.
-Sindohs printers include lower priced desktop examples, such as the DP200 and 3DWOX1, along with larger build volumes such as the 7X.
+Sindoh printers include lower priced desktop examples, such as the DP200 and 3DWOX1, along with larger build volumes such as the 7X.

-You can download the slicing software from here: https://3dprinter.sindoh.com/en/support/downloads
+You can download the slicing software from here.

-After importing your STL file the initial step to do in 3DWOX is to change the mode in the top left corner to advanced and orientateyour model to the correct postion if you haven’t done so already.
+After importing your STL file the initial step to do in 3DWOX is to change the mode in the top left corner to advanced and orientate your model to the correct position if you haven’t done so already.

 1. Go to settings, and on the Support placement drop down list select Everywhere.